AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/setup-overview.md

 >
 >You are at all times bound by the terms and conditions in the non-disclosure agreement(s) you have executed.
 Contact your Adobe representative if you have any questions.

 The setup section in Real-Time CDP Collaboration is your go-to place to add information about your company as you get started with the product.
-This screen is also the place to return to for managing various resources, such as audiences, measurement data, and identity crosswalks.
+This screen is also the place to return to for managing various resources, such as audiences details or match keys.

 Use the functionality in the setup section to: